Ohio’s Fresh Start: An Alternative Approach to Drug-Related Offenses

 Prosecutor Blackburn’s Vivitrol Program

-- The Vivitrol Program is administered and run through the Athens County Prosecutor’s Office with the partnership of Health Recovery Services, The Athens County Common Pleas Court, local 317 Board, SEORJ, Athens Adult Parole Authority, and Hopewell Health.
+- The Vivitrol Program is administered and run through the Athens County Prosecutor’s Office with the partnership of Health Recovery Services, Hopewell Health Centers, The Athens County Court of Common Pleas, local 317 Board, SEORJ, and Athens Adult Parole Authority.

 - Participants are opiate based addicts or alcohol dependent.

-- Vivitrol (Naltrexone) is indicted for the prevention of relapse to opioid dependence, following opioid detoxification.
+- Vivitrol (Naltrexone) is prescribed for the prevention of relapse to opioid dependence, following opioid detoxification.

 - Participants do not have to be adjudicated or convicted of any crimes to take advantage of this program; Prosecutor Blackburn believes all individuals who want help, should get help, and overcome their addiction.